 - Start With a Mock-Up: Don’t go full out on the first try of making your design.
 Just have a rough run-through, figure out where you want everything to go, and just get a design created.

 - Move Onto as Many Drafts as You Need: From here you’ll be able to identify what worked and what didn’t.
 You’ll know what went well and what needs more thought put into it.

-- Settle on a Final Design: The design may never feel like it’s going to be done as there’s always improvements to make.
-At some point you’re going to have to take what you have and be okay with it as your final design and just keep moving forward.
+- Choose a Final Design: The design may never feel like it’s going to be done as there are always improvements to make.
+At some point, however, you’re going to have to take what you have and be okay with it as your final design and just keep moving forward.

 Step 3: Actualization